VIC.GOV.AU | Policy and Advisory Library

 Student Dress Code Guidelines

-These guidelines contain advice for schools about legal requirements and best practice when developing, reviewing and implementing dress codes at a local school level.
+These guidelines contain advice for schools about legal requirements and best practice when developing, reviewing and implementing student dress codes at a local school level.
 The guidelines contain the following chapters:

-• Developing and reviewing dress codes
+• Developing and reviewing student dress codes

 • Exemption procedures